The prompting techniques that survived the model upgrades — structured output, chain-of-thought, few-shot, and what to stop doing.

 - Banned words: landscape, comprehensive, delve, dive into

 The difference in compliance between these two formulations is measurable.
-Itemized, specific, labeled as non-negotiable: models follow these with high fidelity.
+Itemized, specific, labeled non-negotiable: models follow these with high fidelity.
 Embedded prose with hedging: treated as preferences.

-This principle applies to any constraint.
+This applies to any constraint.
 Define it precisely.
 Separate it from the main instruction.
 Label it clearly.

 Temperature is underused by most people and misunderstood by most guides.